malvikasharan/Software_carpentry_EMBL/python_session-2.md

 Control flow: automating repeated boring tasks using loops rather than actively commanding Python to do stuffs (print, add etc.)

-Control-flow allows Python to take a decision and do different things depending on different situations using if/else or for loops
+Control-flow allows Python to take a decision and do different things depending on different situations using `if/else statements` or `for loops`

 ###if loop